August 20, 2020

 February 12, 2018

-The 2017-18 flu season was one of the worst in recent years, and the death toll among healthy kids caught everyone’s attention.
-The Centers for Disease Control and Prevention (CDC) reported 53 pediatric deaths from the flu, 80% of whom had not been vaccinated and were otherwise healthy.
+In recent flu seasons, the death toll among healthy kids caught everyone’s attention.
+The Centers for Disease Control and Prevention (CDC) notes that the majority of deaths from the flu were among children who had not been vaccinated and were otherwise healthy.

 To understand what makes the flu so deadly and what you can do to protect your family, it’s important to first know how viruses affect the immune system.